 Macon offers canoe access, but the hours of operation are limited.

-Downstream, the next good river access is Knowles Landing.
 Just downstream from the Spring Street boat ramp is the Gateway Park canoe landing, but parking is a long ways up a steep hill.
-Access may also be possible at Bullard Landing or via Echeconnee Creek.
+Unfortunately, the next good access downstream is more than twenty river miles.
+Information on access downstream.

 Coordinatesapproximately Latitude 32° 50' 45'' N,

 Point of Contact